What Is The Best Rug Size For A Living Room – A Guide

 Quick Layout Guide To Rug Sizes For A Living Room

-With rugs available in every shape and size, it’s not easy to instinctively know the perfect rug size for your living room instinctively.
+With rugs available in every shape and size, it’s difficult to know the perfect rug size for your living room instinctively.
 The best way is to consider the size of the room.
 Look at this simple placement guide for your furniture layout, and then scroll for a rule of thumb room-to-rug ratio.

 Measure The Room To Determine The Right Size Rug For Your Living Room

-If your living room is 12′ x 18′ or larger, a 9′ x 12′ area rug should be the perfect sized rug.
-Yes, I know, an area rug of this size can be an investment, but a big room equals a large rug.
+If your living room is 12′ x 18′ or larger, a 9′ x 12′ area rug should be the perfect size rug.
+Yes, I know, an area rug of this size can be an investment, but a large room equals a large rug.
 It will be the focal point of the room.

-Living Room Size For A 8′ x 10′ Area Rug
+Living Room Size For A 8′ x 10′ Size Area Rug

 If your living room is 11′ x 13′ or larger, the best size rug is probably 8′ x 10′.
-This is also an ideal size rug if you live in an apartment or are part of the small space squad.
-This size rug is often the perfect option for the Half On, Half Off furniture arrangement.
+This is also an ideal rug size if you live in an apartment or are part of the small space squad.
+This size rug is often the best option for the Half On, Half Off furniture arrangement.

 HOT TIP!
 Orient the rug the right way for the room.
-If you are second-guessing yourself about this rug size for your living room, always try turning it 90° before you size up.
+If you are second-guessing yourself about this rug size for your living room, always try turning it 90° before you explore different sizes.

 HOT TIP!
 Always measure your living room before you buy a rug, and make sure the rug is porportionate to the room because no one likes returning a rug.
 They’re big and bulky, and return shipping can be pricey.